sleepyjen4/devsoc-web/README.md

 ⚠️ Best experienced on desktop. ⚠️
 This game isn’t optimised for mobile yet (responsive design is still a work in progress!), and gameplay relies on keyboard controls.

-Run as a horse through shifting skies of day and night, leaping over sacred lanterns along the way.
-As darkness falls, the pace quickens — you’ll need sharp reflexes and quick adaptation to keep going.
+Run as a horse through the day or night, jumping over sacred lanterns.
+As darkness falls, speed increases, so you have to adapt fast!
 Reach 2026 to claim good fortune and blessings for the year ahead.

 Note: _This game is still under development_.
 As this is my first time creating a web-based game like this, it may still contain bugs... thank you for your patience and understanding!
 Feedback or help would be most appreciated!